Skip to Content

 Ainsworth Hot Springs

 Okay, so they aren’t true caves, but they are really cool.
-Early western settlers discovered the springs bubbling out of a hillside.
-They dug tunnels into the rock to try to improve the flow of the springs.
+Early settlers dug tunnels into the rock to try to improve the flow of the springs.
 The tunnels form an “H” shape with two entrances.
 Inside the water is hotter than anywhere else at the springs and its REALLY steamy.
 In a few places, hot water cascades down the walls in mini-waterfalls.
 There are a couple of carved niches where you can sit and enjoy the sauna-like atmosphere.
 However, it’s way too hot for me to stay long.

 The outdoor pool is 36-38C and the waters in the cave are 40-43C.
 There is also a cold water plunge pool if you need to cool off.
 They have a spa as well as a restaurant that serves food sourced from local ingredients and indigenous inspired dishes.